xarantolus/upduck/README.md

   Start a simple HTTP server on port 2020 that doesn't show directory listings:

     > upduck -p 2020 -disallow-listings

+  Serve files from a specific directory (default is working directory):

+    upduck -dir path/to/dir

   Start a HTTP server and a HTTPs server: